 In 2015 I was asked to join a group of leaders from local organizations that help people through grief in order to create a unified community program.
 “Learning to Live” is a collaborative partnership between several Penn State units and Centre County community organizations and businesses whose goal is to encourage individuals to share their stories of how they learned to live with loss.

 As mentioned on the profile page, my wife Elizabeth and I have two children, our daughter, who is in college at Penn State University, and our son Mack.
 Sadly, Mack passed away in 2012, just two weeks before his 9th birthday.
 Our friends and family helped establish the Mack Brady Memorial Penn State Soccer Fund that supports and develops goalkeepers on the Penn State Men’s Soccer Program.
 Each January the team also hosts an annual clinic for youth, bringing together the university and the community in a celebration of Mack’s life.
 I am also the faculty mentor for Penn State’s Men’s Soccer team and attend most games, taking pictures from the sidelines.

 Photography is my primary hobby.
 I learned how to take pictures on a manual Pentax SLR when I was just 7 years old and developed my skills through our local 4H club.
 My activity waned during college and graduate school, but as digital technology took over I returned to the hobby of my youth; it is perfect for someone who travels frequently!
 You can see a sample of my photographs on my photoblog.

 Most recently I have fulfilled a childhood dream of learning how to SCUBA dive.
 Locations have so far been limited to pools, rivers, and quarries in central Pennsylvania but I look forward to tropical climes in the future and combining both hobbies!

-Finally, I serve in the Episcopal Diocese of Central Pennsylvania as an ordained priest.
-There are a great many parishes in our dioceses without a priest and it is a great privilege to serve in these communities through preaching and teaching as well as leading retreats and workshops.
+Finally, I serve in the Episcopal Diocese of Lexington as an ordained priest.
+There are a great many parishes without a priest and it is a great privilege to serve in these communities through preaching and teaching as well as leading retreats and workshops.